Isetta: BMW Isetta 250

 The power train from the four-speed gearbox to the two rear wheels was also unusual: fixed to the gearbox output drive was something called a Hardy disc, which was a cardan joint made of rubber.
 On the other side of it was a cardan shaft, and finally a second Hardy disc, which in turn was located at the entrance to a chain case.
-A duplex chain running in an oil bath led finally to a rigid shaft, at each end of which were the two rear wheels.
-Thanks to this elaborate power transfer, the engine-gearbox unit was both free of tension and well soundproofed in its linkage to the rear axle.
+A duplex chain running in an oil bath finally led to a rigid shaft, with the two rear wheels at each end.
+Thanks to this elaborate power transfer, the engine–gearbox unit was free of tension in its linkage to the rear axle and well soundproofed.

-In Germany, the Isetta could even be driven with a motorcycle license.
+In West Germany, the Isetta could be driven with a motorcycle license.
 The top speed of the Isetta 250 was rated as 85 km/h.

 The first BMW Isetta rolled off the line in April 1955, and in the next eight months some 10,000 were produced.

 BMW Isetta 300

 In 1956, the government of the Federal Republic of Germany changed the regulations for motor vehicles.
-Class IV licences issued from that time onward could only be used to operate small motorcycles and could no longer be used to operate motor vehicles with a capacity of less than 250 cc.
-At the same time, the maximum capacity allowed for the Isetta's tax category was 300 cc.
+Class IV licences issued from that time onward could be used only to operate small motorcycles and could no longer be used to operate motor vehicles with a capacity of less than 250 cc.
+At the same time tax classes were restructured, with one category limit set at 300 cc.
 Class IV licences issued before the change in the regulations were grandfathered and allowed to be used as before.

-This change in regulations encouraged BMW to revise their Isetta microcars.
-In February 1956 a 300cc engine was introduced.
-The engineers enlarged the single cylinder to a 72 mm bore and 73 mm stroke, which gave a displacement of exactly 298 cc; at the same time, they raised the compression ratio from 6.8 to 7.0:1.
+This change in regulations encouraged BMW to revise the Isetta: In February 1956 a 300cc engine was introduced.

+The engineers enlarged the single cylinder to a 72 mm bore and 73 mm stroke, which gave a displacement of approximately 297 cc; at the same time, they raised the compression ratio from 6.8 to 7.0:1.
 As a result, the engine power output rose to 13 PS at 5200 rpm, and the torque rose to 18.4 Nm at 4600 rpm.
 The maximum speed remained at 85 km/h, yet there was a marked increase in flexibility, chiefly noticeable on gradients.

-In October 1956, the Isetta Moto Coupe DeLuxe (sliding-window Isetta) was introduced.
+In October 1956, the Isetta Moto Coupé DeLuxe (sliding-window Isetta) was introduced.
 The bubble windows were replaced by longer, sliding side windows.